jonnor/ESC-CNN-microcontroller/report/report.md

 ### Aggregating analysis windows

-When evaluating on a test-set where audio clips are 10 seconds, but the model classifies analysis windows of 1 second the individual predictions must be aggregated into one prediction for the clip.
+When evaluating a test-set where audio clips are 10 seconds, but the model classifies analysis windows of 1 second the individual predictions must be aggregated into one prediction for the clip.